alimansoori/question2answer/CONTRIBUTING.md

 - Opening braces for classes and functions should be on the next line.
 - Opening braces for control structures should be on the same line.
 All control structures should use braces.

 If in doubt, follow the style of the surrounding code.
-Code examples can be found in the [Q2A docs here](http://docs.question2answer.org/contribute/).
+Code examples can be found in the [ILYA docs here](http://docs.question2answer.org/contribute/).

 ## Documentation